 Prints Charming: The Hotel Thoumieux

-Although the lobby is teeny, Mahdavi put seating arrangements in every possible nook, magically creating seating for 9.
-Mahdavi’s Bishop stools provide a chic perch when checking in at the marble front desk.
+Although the lobby is teeny, Mahdavi put seating arrangements in every possible nook, magically creating seating for nine.
+Mahdavi’s Bishop stools provide a perch when checking in at the marble front desk.
 A wing chair covered in the same greenish yellow velvet commands the corner, while 2 different pairs of vintage chairs are linked by orange velvet.

 During the day, this is where the front desk/concierge operates from.
 At night–voila!–the space becomes a lounge for sipping cocktails.
 This pic taken from the desk/bar gives you a sense of just how teeny the room is…